 To turn Hype Reflect into your best friend, review these quick tips:

 - Preview the scene you’re working on by pressing option + command + enter

 - Easily switch into Safari to monitor its performance.
 Open up Mobile Safari developer tools for more info

 - Simulate a full screen app (or Web App) by entering Full Screen Mode (shown below)

 Mirror mode is a powerful way to keep track as you make any change on your Mac.
 You’ll see every adjustment on your current scene live on your device.
 Multiple iOS devices can mirror your document at one time.
 There’s no limit.

-If you’re not familiar with how Hype Reflect works, checkout this quick video.
-Mirror mode is demoed 40 seconds in:
+If you’re not familiar with how Hype Reflect works, watch this quick video; mirror mode is demoed 40 seconds in:

 Import Images, Media, and Retina Friendly Assets

 I won’t pretend to know your workflow — how you build and test prototypes depends on what fidelity you’re working with.
 Make use of Tumult Hype’s shapes and text elements for sharp rendering and accurate font sizes.
 Make sure you use double resolution images (or SVG icons when possible).